ADGEfficiency/energy-py/readme.md

 Using a generic class for scheduling - see [Open AI Baselines schedulers](https://github.com/openai/baselines/blob/master/baselines/common/schedules.py).

+Target network weights should be initialized the same as online at the beginning of DQN experiments.
+I think this will mean having tau as a placeholder that is fed into the sess.run call.

+When Runner saves environment info to a csv, doesn't unwrap the arrays into columns

 #### Prioritized experience replay
 [Schaul et. al (2015) Prioritized Experience Replay](https://arxiv.org/abs/1511.05952).